git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

     1. Improve volume rendering and visualization modules answer testing and image comparison by an expected answer of a test case
-    2. Improvement in utilites python and cython modules with respect to higher code coverage and reduction in test runtime
+    2. Improvement in utilitie Python and Cython modules with respect to higher code coverage and reduction in test runtime

   * Week 6: [June 18 - June 22]
     * Work on visualization module